 Evidence of effectiveness

-Results from a randomized controlled trial (published in 2014) supported the effectiveness of Tools of the Mind for early elementary school students.
-This evaluation included 759 kindergarten students enrolled in schools in the US Northeast (5-92% of the student body eligible for FRPL at participating schools).
+Results from an RCT (published in 2014) supported the effectiveness of Tools of the Mind for early elementary school students.
+This evaluation included 759 kindergarten students enrolled in schools in the U.S. Northeast (5-92% of the student body eligible for FRPL at participating schools).
 The study found that students who participated in the program had significant improvements in mathematics academic ability, executive functioning, and working memory compared to students in the control group (outcomes reported approximately nine months after baseline, while controlling for outcome pretest).
-Students’ gains in mathematics abilities persisted into the fall of their 1st grade year (approximately 3 months after posttest).
+Students’ gains in mathematics abilities persisted into the fall of their 1st grade year (approximately three months after posttest).

-Results from a randomized controlled trial (published in 2018) supported the effectiveness of Tools of the Mind for early elementary school students.
-This evaluation included 715 kindergarten students enrolled in schools in the US Northeast (white = 73%, multi-racial = 13%; 50% of schools in the sample were classified medium- to high-poverty).
+Results from an RCT (published in 2018) supported the effectiveness of Tools of the Mind for early elementary school students.
+This evaluation included 715 kindergarten students enrolled in schools in the U.S. Northeast (73% white, 13% multi-racial; 50% of schools in the sample were classified medium- to high-poverty).
 This study found that students who participated in the program had significant reduction in teacher-reported aggression and conduct problems, as well as general problem behaviors compared to students in the control group (outcomes reported approximately nine months after baseline, while controlling for outcome pretest).
 Additionally, treatment students increased significantly in teacher-reported self-regulation, emotional regulation, and positive teacher-child relationships compared to students in the control group.

 -